tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 ### 4. Instructor Do: Hashing Demo (10 min)

-In this activity, students will learn how hashing works by using several different strings, and comparing the results to show, that given the same input, you will output the same hash.
+In this activity, students will learn how hashing works by using several different strings and comparing the results to show that given the same input, you will output the same hash.

 **Files:**